rodion-k/yii2-export/README.md

-# just another Yii2 Export Widget for Yii2
+# Just another Yii2 Export Widget for Yii2

 [![Latest Version](https://img.shields.io/github/tag/ericmaicon/yii2-export.svg?style=flat-square&label=release)](https://github.com/ericmaicon/yii2-export/tags)
 [![Build Status](https://img.shields.io/travis/ericmaicon/yii2-export/master.svg?style=flat-square)](https://travis-ci.org/ericmaicon/yii2-export)

-Just another Yii2 export widget plugin
+The main purpose of this library is not replace [kartik-v/yii2-export](https://github.com/kartik-v/yii2-export).
+Kartik's one has a lot of features not implemented on this one.

+This is a new yii2-export widget wrote from the scratch to improve performance.

+The idea of this one appeared when PHPExcel doesn't fit to generate large excel files in a fast way.
+The first feature was dispatch reports to be generated in queues.

+Not enough, another feature was replace PHPExcel with [spout](https://github.com/box/spout), successfully reducing the time consuming.

 ## Installation